 A smarter move if you’re coming to Germany from another EU country could be to buy a SIM card in that country before you get here.
 The rules probably won’t be as strict as in Germany to get your hands on a SIM card, and this buys you a couple of months to get settled and sort out all the admin required to get set up with a German mobile phone package (up to 60 days roaming is considered “fair usage”, so this should be ample).

 How are German mobile providers different?

 Well, first of all, their websites to sign up will all be in German.
-We’ve got this covered though in the video above!
+We walk you through signing up on winSIM’s website though in the video below.